jnabucejo/jnabucejo/README.md

 - 💞️ I’m looking to collaborate on anything that can help me learn.
 - 📫 How to reach me: janine_abucejo@ymail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I have a 19 year old Shih Tzu named Sam.
+- ⚡ Fun fact: I have a 19 month old Shih Tzu named Sam.

 <!---
 jnabucejo/jnabucejo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.